 If you were a participating institution, you can access your complimentary copy by sending an email to Research.Nacubo@nacubo.org

-**NEW** We are pleased to announce that the NACUBO Tuition Discounting Study Online Benchmarking Tool is in service.
-This Benchmarking Tool, created in partnership with Hanover Research, will provide you with additional TDS data analyses that can help you set goals and relevant strategies.
-The tool allows you to compare your TDS results with self-selected groups of peer institutions.
-The tool provides TDS data from 2019-20 to 2021-22.
+We are pleased to announce that the 2022-23 TDS Benchmarking Tool, created in partnership with Hanover Research, is now available.
+The tool provides survey participants with additional TDS data analyses that can help set institutional goals and relevant strategies.
+The tool allows participating schools to compare their institutional discount rates and other TDS results with self-selected groups of peer institutions.
+The tool provides TDS data from 2019-20 to 2022-23.

 Visit the NACUBO Benchmarking Tool Frequently Asked Questions page for further information about this new service.